 We’re almost done I promise 😉 Just a few more steps before your adorable fairy water feature is ready for the garden.

-Adding the Mossy Bits
+Adding the Mossy Bits to the Fairy Water Feature

 To create the moss and lichen, you would typically see on a water feature; I used dried herbs and actual moss.
 The moss you buy in craft stores can be a bit coarse, so I put it through a cheese grater to make it finer.
 I did the same thing when we made our “Spirit of the Forest” wreath.
 Apply the moss on the water feature with a bit of craft glue and a paint brush.